javlaks/javlaks/README.md

 ¿Quién soy yo?

-My full name is Victor alfonso Pineda Orozco and I'm a  Software Developer
+My full name is Victor Alfonso Pineda Orozco and I'm a  Software Developer

 I speak Spanish & English.
 But I can speak many other tech languages, you know what I mean :)